Article by UF/IFAS Extension Broward County Urban Horticulture Agent Lorna Bravo

 What is reclaimed water?

 Reclaimed water is the process of converting wastewater into water that can be reused for other purposes.
-It provides an alternative way of recycling water, but it may not be qualified for drinking or sanitary purposes, but adequate for irrigation.
+It provides an alternative way of recycling water, but it may not be qualified for drinking or sanitary purposes, but is adequate for irrigation.
 It reduces our consumption of potable water and strengthens the conservation of freshwater resources.

 Reclaimed Water in Florida